There Are Two Types of Dry Eye

-Tears are a complex mixture of water (the aqueous layer, produced by the lacrimal gland), fatty oils (the lipid layer, produced by the meibomian gland), and mucus.
+Tears are a complex mixture of water (produced by the lacrimal gland), fatty oils (produced by the meibomian gland), and mucus.
 These three layers must function in harmony.
-Dry eyes can be brought on by problems with any layer can cause dry eyes.
-The mucus layer helps distribute the aqueous layer across the eye surface while the lipid layer keeps the aqueous layer from evaporating too quickly.
+Dry eyes can be brought on by problems with any layer.
+The mucus layer aids in the distribution of the aqueous layer across the eye's surface, whereas the lipid layer prevents the aqueous layer from evaporating too rapidly.

 What Causes Dry Eye Syndrome?

-This means that using your laptop, phone, or tablet can lead to dry eye symptoms.
+This means that using a laptop, smartphone, or tablet can cause symptoms of dry eyes.

-One way to reset your blink rate and prevent screen-related dry eye is to practice the 20-20-20 rule.
-Every 20 minutes, look away from your screen for 20 seconds, focusing on something 20 feet away.
+Practice the 20-20-20 rule to reset your blink rate and prevent screen-related dry eye.
+Every 20 minutes, remove your eyes from the screen for 20 seconds and focus on an object 20 feet away.

 Dry Eye Diagnosis

-Dr. Miller will note your symptoms and then use a variety of tools to examine the ocular surface and the conjunctiva (the membrane that covers the eye and lines the inner eyelids) for dryness using a variety of techniques.
+Dr. Miller will take note of your symptoms before examining the ocular surface and conjunctiva (the membrane that covers the eye and lines the inner eyelids) for dryness using a variety of techniques.

-InflammaDry® is a painless and affordable tool that analyzes eye moisture and your levels of MMP-9, an inflammatory marker.
-InflammaDry test results are available within minutes.
+InflammaDry® is a non-invasive, low-cost technology that measures ocular moisture and MMP-9, an inflammatory marker.
+The results of an InflammaDry test are available in minutes.

-Keratography is a non-invasive technology that analyzes the topography of the corneal surface and also examines the meibomian glands in the eyelids.
-It can also document tear break-up time.
+Keratography is a noninvasive method that analyses the corneal surface topography and the meibomian glands of the eyelids.
+It can also record the time that tears break up.

 Dry Eye Treatment